keithbradley1/language-analyzer-lazer-powered-cthulhu/README.md

 ### Summary
 ---
-A language analyzer that analyzes 2016 presidential nominees' tweets from Twitter.
-This program is intended to analyze a sentence, in our specific case tweets, for sentiment, behavior, and domain.
+This project is a language analyzer that analyzes 2016 presidential nominees' tweets.
+The program is intended to analyze a twitter message based on categories relating to the presidiential race.
+The categories used are sentiment, behavior, and domain.

 Sentiment: The sentence gets scanned for the positive, neutral, or negative keywords then produces a value based on the amount of matches found.

 Behavior Predictor: The behavior of the sentence can be predicted to see if it fits into the categories of Dictator, Hippie, Blame, Childish, Mockery, Pandering, Supportive, Promises, and Patriotic.

-Domain: The sentence is evaluated to see if it fits into the domain of Healthcare, War, Climate, and Political Correctness.
+Domain: The sentence is evaluated to see if it fits into the topic of Healthcare, War, Climate, and Political Correctness.

 ### Example
 ---